 Collective redress mechanisms that aim to facilitate the enforcement of rights when individual actions fail include class or group actions (i.e., claims on behalf of an undefined group of claimants or identified claimants and multiple claims) and actio popularis.
 The latter allows organisations to act in the public interest on their own behalf, without necessarily having a specific victim to represent (European Law Equality Network, 2019).
-While such actions are not covered under the EU Anti-discrimination Directive, in several countries, national law permits their application for discrimination cases.
+While such actions are not covered under the EU Anti-Discrimination Directive, national law permits their application for discrimination cases in several countries.
 With the exception of Finland and Ireland either one (e.g., Austria, Sweden) or both types (as in Germany, the Netherlands, Portugal) of collective redress mechanisms are in place.

 Table 8.
-Actio popularis and Class actions allowed by national law for discrimination cases
+Actio popularis and class actions allowed by national law for discrimination cases

-AT DE ES FI HU IE NL РТ SE SI
+AT DE ES FI HU IE NL PT SE SI

-Actio popularis ~ ~ ~ х ~ х ~ ~ х х
+Actio popularis ✓ ✓ ✓ х ✓ х ✓ ✓ х х

-Class action х ~ х х x х ~ ~ ~ ~
+Class action х ✓ х х х х ✓ ✓ ✓ ✓